semaphoreci/docs/language-php_5bdc3e8104286356f0a55ee5.md

 - Linux: PHP and related tools are available out-of-the-box in the [Ubuntu 18.04 VM image][ubuntu-php].
 - Docker: use [semaphoreci/php][php-docker-image] or
-  [your own Docker image][docker-env] with the version of Python and other packages that you need.
+  [your own Docker image][docker-env] with the version of PHP and other packages that you need.

 Follow the links above for details on currently available language versions and